 A graphical overview of the rural abortion situation in Canada, by Thomas Van Ryzewyk for VICE Canada.

-Many factors affect access to abortion in this country.
+Many factors affect access to abortion in Canada.
 Only licensed physicians can provide the service, and distances between rural communities and abortion service providers can be a massive physical and financial obstacle for women dealing with unwanted pregnancies.
 On top of this, abortion providers also face opposition from their own colleagues, making the situation even worse.